Aliases for UPK1A Gene

 GeneCards Summary for UPK1A Gene

 UPK1A (Uroplakin 1A) is a Protein Coding gene.
-Diseases associated with UPK1A include ovarian brenner tumor and transitional cell carcinoma.
+Diseases associated with UPK1A include transitional cell carcinoma and acute cystitis.
 GO annotations related to this gene include protein homodimerization activity and monosaccharide binding.
 An important paralog of this gene is UPK1B.

 UniProtKB/Swiss-Prot for UPK1A Gene